prime997/prime997.github.io/index.md

 title: Home
 ---
 # Welcome
-This is the "No Frills" website template for scientific notes.
+This is a "No Frills" website template for scientific notes.

+The document for the website is [here](documents/doc1.html)